bcnmy/docs/docs/Account/signers/eoa/ethers.md

 ### Configuration Values

-Set up instances of Bundler, Paymaster.
-Alternativedly you can also use the Multi chain Module this way.
+Set up instances of Bundler and Paymaster.

 ```typescript
 const bundler: IBundler = new Bundler({